aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaCustomKeystoreWithConfigProviders/README.md

 Access Policy/Role associated with the application that is running a config provider should have sufficient but least privileged permissions to access the services that are configured/referenced in the configuration.
 E.g., Supplying secrets through AWS Secrets Manager provider will need read permissions for the client to read that particular secret from AWS Secrets Manager service.

+Kafka ACLs should provide permissions to the topic, for the principal (the `Distinguished-Name`) of the client certificate in the keystore.

 ### Runtime configuration

 The application reads the runtime configuration from the Runtime Properties, when running on Amazon Managed Service for Apache Flink,